tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_mouse_and_keyboard_interaction.md

 The appearance of the predefined cursors will vary depending on your operating system.
 If you ever need to hide the mouse cursor altogether, use the [`noCursor()`](https://py.processing.org/reference/noCursor.html) function.

 In the next section, you will explore keyboard interaction.
-After that, you may want to add some shortcut keys to your drawing app, and maybe even some new features?
+After that, you may want to add some shortcut keys to your drawing app and maybe even some new features?

 ## Keyboard Interaction